rynaardb/rynaardb.github.io_BK/_posts/2020-01-08-swift-package-manager-creating-packages.md

 ## Working in Xcode

 Up until this point, we have only been working in terminal to create and build our package.
-For very basic libraries we could perhaps manage using just an editor like vim or vscode but we’d still lack the more advanced functionally that Xcode offers, for example code completion and debugging support.
+For very basic libraries we could perhaps manage using just an editor like vim or vscode but we’d still lack the more advanced functionally that Xcode offers, for example, code completion and debugging support.

-Fortunetly we can also build and debug our library using Xcode.
-In order to do so we need to generate an Xcode project:
+Fortunately, we can also build and debug our library using Xcode.
+To do so we need to generate an Xcode project:

 `swift package generate-xcodeproj`

 This will generate a new `.xcodeproj` file that we open with Xcode just like and other project with full code completion and debugging support.

-**TIP: Remember to regenerate your Xcode project everytime you add or edit your dependencies.**
+**TIP: Remember to regenerate your Xcode project every time you add or edit your dependencies.**

-It also important to note that your `Package.swift` remains the source of truth *not* the Xcode project file.
+It is also important to note that your `Package.swift` remains the source of truth *not* the Xcode project file.

 ## Advantages

-One of the main advantages of using SPM over CocoaPods or Carthage for example, is the built-in support Xcode provides.
-Yes that’s right, as from Xcode 11 SPM is now a first class citizen with full support for creating and managing dependencies.
+One of the main advantages of using SPM over CocoaPods or Carthage for example is the built-in support Xcode provides.
+Yes, that’s right, as from Xcode 11 SPM is now a first-class citizen with full support for creating and managing dependencies.

 Another advantage is that you don’t have to install any additional tools or deal with compatibility issues between different versions of Xcode.
 SPM is supported out of the box meaning that we have one less tool to install and keep up-to-date.